Before You Read Any Further

 A Little More on Peanuts and Other Legumes

 Labeling for both peanut and tree nut free facilities has gotten much better over the past few years.
-When looking at ingredient labels and allergen statements, don’t assume that if company A makes both a nut product and peanut product they’re all processed together.
+When looking at ingredient labels and allergen statements, don’t assume that if company A makes both a tree nut product and peanut product they’re all processed together.

 Peanuts are a legume, not a tree nut.
 Other legumes include soy, beans, and lentils.
 Soy butter is becoming a popular peanut alternative for kids to enjoy.
 Like tree nuts, you may be allergic to one legume or all legumes.